SergioPereo/OrcsVsElfsSimulator/README.md

 # Orcs VS. Elfs Simulator

-This is a simple code of the excersice orcs vs elfs made with Java
+This is a simple code of the exersice orcs vs elfs made with Java
 ## Table of contents

 * [General Information](#general-information)